abzilla786/eng-54-python-basics/README.md

-# Engineering 54 python basics :Taco:
+# Engineering 54 python basics :taco:

 this is a repo with the basics for python we will cover: